 - Maybe you have a specific still, dance, gardening, crafts that we could arrange a specific time to do with the children.

 A few Dos and Don’ts

-- do check the colour of any cloths you use eg. to wipe down tables or mop up a spill.
-Specific colours should be used in each area (eg. blue for tables, yellow for bathroom).
+- Do check the colour of any cloths you use eg. to wipe down tables or mop up a spill.
+Specific colours should be used in each area (eg. yellow for tables, blue for bathroom).
 There is a list of these in the kitchen.

-- dospray the cloth (and not the surfaces when using antibacterial cleaner) to avoid too may particles being inhaled by children
+- Do spray the cloth and not the surface when using antibacterial cleaner to avoid too may particles being inhaled by children.

 - do check the allergies list when preparing the snack.
 The staff will be able to tell you which children are at that session if you don’t know them.